godsup/csv-python-mysql/README.md

 # csv-python-mysql

+What is it?
-Export data from csv file to MySQL database using Python
+A python script that exports data from csv file to Mysql database Why should I make it?
+Because its easier to export large amouts of data to mysql using Python